top of page

 Quick Wins You Can Focus On Now

-emphasise good culture and flexibility, this builds resilience and loyalty.
+Emphasise good culture and flexibility.
+This builds resilience and loyalty among your team.

-e.g., holiday pay, SSP calculations, working hours for a typical contracts.
+Maintain accurate records of holiday pay, SSP calculations, and working hours for typical contracts.
+Good record-keeping can save you from potential disputes.

 Upcoming Wage & Pay Rate Changes